aronvogelsang/REEF2FAST/README.md

 - **REEF3D:** v25.02 (tested)
 - **Supported Solver:** REEF3D::NHFLOW
   *(Other solvers may work if the CSV header matches the required format: `"TimeStep","velocity:0","velocity:1","velocity:2","pressure","elevation","Points:0","Points:1","Points:2"`)*

 ---

+## More Information

+- For a detailed description of REEF3D and its implemented modules, including the module NHFLOW used in this project, visit the [REEF3D website](https://www.reef3d.com/).
+  The source code is available at [REEF3D GitHub](https://github.com/REEF3D).
+- For a detailed description of OpenFAST, visit the [OpenFAST website](https://openfast.readthedocs.io/en/main/index.html).
+  The source code is available at [OpenFAST GitHub](https://github.com/OpenFAST).
+  Additionally, a short OpenFAST user guide, specifically written for the REEF2FAST context, is available in the `user_guides/` folder.
+- A comprehensive overview of the theories and methodologies applied in REEF2FAST is provided in my thesis.
+  For access, please contact: aron.vogelsang@icloud.com.
+  Furthermore, a dedicated REEF2FAST user guide will be available in the `user_guides/` folder (June 2025).
+  Information about the validation and verification cases will be found in the `benchmark/` folder (June 2025).

+---